 There are two ocean coral reefs in Meso-American waters, including the second-longest coral reef globally, the Meso-American Barrier Reef.
 Snorkelers and scuba divers alike will find it a wonderland.
 Mayan archaeological sites are fascinating.
 You will be intrigued by the culture and the people.

 Cabo’s Lover’s Beach, Playa del Amor, is one of the most celebrated stretches of shoreline, located right next to the famous Land’s End rock formations.

-Marina sands are located south of downtown Cabo, yet it can be reached easily by water taxi.
+Marina Sands is located south of downtown Cabo, yet it can be reached easily by water taxi.
 The beach is relaxing, with a nice view of blue water and a great place to sunbathe.

-The Beach is ideal for swimming and snorkeling, with an abundance of sea life to discover.
+The Beach is ideal for swimming and snorkeling, with abundant sea life to discover.
 Due to its secluded location, Playa del Amor is inaccessible unless one takes a water taxi or is on one of the glass-bottom boats leaving Cabo San Lucas.